AdaScanPro

 What happens if a patient files an accessibility complaint?

 Complaints can be filed with the DOJ, HHS Office for Civil Rights, or through private litigation.
 Federal complaints trigger investigations that can result in consent decrees, mandatory remediation timelines, and financial penalties.
-Private lawsuits can result in settlements averaging $75,000 in the healthcare sector.
+Private lawsuits typically settle for $5,000-$30,000, with defense costs of $30,000+ if you fight.

 Your Patients Deserve Accessible Healthcare